-This group is also conducting world-leading research into converting sports videos from 2D to 3D.
+This department is also conducting world-leading research into converting sports videos from 2D to 3D.
 As part of other research in image processing and manipulation, we have jointly developed a film-making technique that can recreate films and portraits in the style of different artists’ paintings.
 Another application area that we focus on is sports, where we have developed a football player scouting system based on data analysis.

 In the Media

 Map apps may have changed our world, but they still haven’t mapped all of it yet.
 Specifically, mapping roads can be difficult and tedious: even after taking aerial images, companies still have to ...

 Dr. Farnam Jahanian, the President of Carnegie Mellon University, will deliver a public lecture, “The Future of Higher Education in the Age of Technological Disruption” at CMU’s Qatar campus on Sunday, March 24.

 Visit by Antonio Torralba, who teaches machines to automate tasks that a human visual system can accomplish, is part of annual spring research update between QCRI and MIT-CSAIL.